execas/execas.github.io/_posts/2018-12-03-http-in-linux.md

 ### SELinux

-The directories `/var/www/cgi-bin` and `/var/www/html` are created during installation with the following SELinux contexts:
+The directories `/var/www/cgi-bin` and `/var/www/html` are created during the installation with the following SELinux contexts:

 ```bash
 ~]# ls -Z /var/www